finchfund/PTM/README.md

 > - 5.
 Split dataset into **Training** and **Testing** sets
 > - 6.
 Measure AUC for evaluation of model performance **(Binary prediction)**

+**result **
+> - AUC : ~ 0.65 (not fantastic)
+> - scoring result : 0 to 1, decimal value

+**Application : **
+> - 1. run scoring for all sellers
+> - 2.
+Sort them by scoring result
+> - 3. low score group : investigate their underlying reasons of recurring order fulfillment issues
+> - 4. high score group : providing more incentive to maintain their service level